3scale-archive/xcflushd/README.md

 ### Openshift

-If what you need is deploying Xcflushd together with Apicast and XC, you can follow the instructions provided in the [apicast-xc repo](https://github.com/3scale/apicast-xc).
+If what you need is deploying Xcflushd together with APIcast and XC, you can follow the instructions provided in the [apicast-xc repo](https://github.com/3scale/apicast-xc).